 Losses can bring about doubts, shake our previous convictions, change our view of the world.
 It can brings strong feelings such as anger, shame and guilt.
 Being able to voice those feelings is important.

-Being able to process the loss, voice our feelings about God and look at it differently can help to bring new meanings and healing and can help us cope with the loss.
+Being able to process the loss, voice our feelings about God and look at it differently can help bring new meanings and healing and can help us cope with the loss.

 Finding a safe space to voice your feeling is important, sometimes it is more difficult to do it with family or friends as they might have their own feelings about it and you might feel misunderstood in your grief or feel like you have to be in a certain way that does not fit.

 There are some great ressources out there, one of my favourite book about understanding losses is 'When bad things happen to good people' by Harold Kushner.